 This summary highlights information contained elsewhere in this prospectus supplement and the accompanying prospectus.
-As a result, it does not contain all of the information that you should consider before investing in the shares.
-You should read the entire prospectus supplement, the accompanying prospectus and the documents incorporated by reference, which are described under "Information We Incorporate by Reference," carefully.
-All financial information contained in this prospectus supplement and the accompanying prospectus, unless otherwise indicated, has been derived from the consolidated financial statements of Raytheon and its subsidiaries and is presented in conformity with generally accepted accounting principles.
+As a result, it does not contain all of the information that you should consider before investing in our common stock.
+You should read the entire prospectus supplement, the accompanying prospectus and the documents incorporated by reference, which are described under "Information We Incorporate by Reference", carefully.
+All financial information contained in this prospectus supplement and the accompanying prospectus, unless otherwise indicated, has been derived from our consolidated financial statements and is presented in conformity with generally accepted accounting principles.